ShivangMishra/gmail-utility/README.md

 # gmail-utility
- A command line gmail utility in python for handling lots of emails
+ A command line gmail utility in python for cleaning and analyzing gmail inbox